seborama/govcr/README.md

 ## Examples

+### Run the examples

+Please refer to the `examples` directory for examples of code and uses.

+**Observe the output of the examples between the `1st run` and the `2nd run` of each example.**

+The first time they run, they perform a live HTTP call (`Executing request to live server`).

+However, on second execution (and subsequent executions as long as the **cassette** is not deleted) **govcr** retrieves the previously recorded request and plays it back without live HTTP call (`Found a matching track`).
+You can disconnect from the internet and still playback HTTP requests endlessly!

 ### Example 1 - Simple VCR

 When no special HTTP Transport is required by your `http.Client` (i.e. timeout settings, certificates, etc), you can use VCR with the default transport: